 About Ham House

-An opulent 17th century mansion, Ham House in London was once a bustling political playground for the courtiers of the Stuart dynasty from the reign of James I to Charles II.
+An opulent 17th century mansion, Ham House in London was once a bustling political playground for the courtiers of the Stuart dynasty, from the reigns of James I to Charles II.

-The notable grandeur of the house is probably a reflection of its most formidable resident, Elizabeth Duchess of Lauderdale, a woman “restless in her ambition, profuse in her expense and of a most ravenous covetousness.”
-A cunning royalist, she protected the interests of the house during the Civil War and the republican period, but her secret activities have now cast her character into disrepute.
+The notable grandeur of the house is probably a reflection of its most formidable resident, Elizabeth Maitland, Duchess of Lauderdale – a woman “restless in her ambition, profuse in her expense and of a most ravenous covetousness.”

 Discover the best historic sites in England, from Bodiam Castle to Beaulieu Abbey and more, includes an interactive map of English heritage attractions.